Grouping and Classifying

 Unit Sequence: Learning Intentions

-2. Understanding classification keys: The children will recognise how classification keys are used to identify a living thing and begin to use the key to identify a variety of animals.
+2. How can living things be grouped and classified?
+Recognise how classification keys are used to identify a living thing and begin to use the key to identify a variety of animals.

 Scientific Enquiry: Investigations